Listen to King Frederik IX at the conductor’s rostrum in a new release

 The recordings with The Royal Danish Orchestra have previously been released on a CD in 1999, but since then the original matrices – a kind of ‘mould’ for gramophone records – have been rediscovered at The Royal Danish Library.
 While the earlier release was based on gramophone records made in the post-war years using somewhat inferior materials, the re-release is based on a playing of the matrices, which means that practically all the noise is absent and the clarity of the sound picture is greatly enhanced.

 The re-release of the recordings with The Danish National Symphony Orchestra have been corrected, so that the changing sides of the original gramophone records is no longer audible.

 ‘New’ recordings emerged in the DR archives

 Apart from the re-releases, the box set also includes ‘new’ recordings with Frederik IX and The Danish National Symphony Orchestra.
-These previously unreleased recordings emerged last year, when DR was to clear out the last archives at TV-Byen in Søborg, where DR had been located for half a century.
+These previously unreleased recordings have not been available earlier, as they were not in included in the original CD releases.
 Some of the recordings are from 1942 and are the earliest recordings featuring Frederik IX and The Danish National Symphony Orchestra to which there is access.
 On these recordings, the king conducts music by Beethoven, Wagner and Weber.

 Digital bonus: Listen to a rehearsal with the king as conductor